imneonizer/autolycus/Readme.md

 ```

 This command will
-    - Pull appropriate NodeJS and 🐍 Python docker image from the marketplace
+    - Pull appropriate NodeJS, 🐍 Python and PostgreSQL docker image from the marketplace
     - Install dependencies for Python (pip) and NodeJS (npm) on the first-time boot
     - Setup libtorrent for linux (for downloading torrents)